-Embedding Source Code Version Information in Docker Images
+Embedding Docker Source Code Version Information

 As organizations place focus on innovation and digital transformation across enterprise IT, we continue to see increased adoption of containers and microservice application development patterns.
 Containers have brought developers new levels of flexibility and portability, but oftentimes still leave developers with questions about the best way to configure and build those containers.
 One interesting area that comes up is around how developers can most easily embed source code version information into their images.
 Most development teams need a simple and easy way to do this so that they can understand exactly which source code repository and code revision were used to build the container image as it’s important for auditing and debugging purposes.